blueminder/flycast-dojo/README.md

   * `libcurl3-gnutls`
   * `libzip`

-To compile on your own, just head to `shell/linux` and run `make -j8`, where `-j` defines the number of cores you wish to devote to the process.
-When you run the resulting binary, be sure that the directory structure in the official tarball is preserved, so that `data/`, `replays/`, `mappings/` and `ROMs/` are in the same directory as the binary.

 # Command Line
 You may also call Flycast from the command line.
 All command line flags correspond with the options found in `emu.cfg`.
 Here are some example calls: